Patrick Reinsborough: Environment, climate and Indigenous rights

-Reinsborough has been associated with a number of campaigns challenging the human rights and ecological impacts of fossil fuels as well as demanding stronger action to address climate change.
-He helped organize an international solidarity campaign supporting Colombia’s indigenous U’wa people, who threatened to commit collective suicide to protest oil drilling on their ancestral territories.
-Reinsborough has repeatedly cited Mexico’s indigenous Zapatista movement as an inspiration for his thinking and political work.
+Reinsborough has been associated with a number of campaigns challenging the human rights and ecological impacts of fossil fuels as well as demanding stronger action to address climate change and support Indigenous rights.
+He helped organize an international solidarity campaign supporting Colombia's indigenous U'wa people, who threatened to commit collective suicide to protest oil drilling on their ancestral territories.
+Reinsborough has repeatedly cited Mexico's indigenous Zapatista movement as an inspiration for his thinking and political work.

 He has supported protests inside the United Nations COP Climate Talks that criticize the failure of the process to address the climate crisis as well as worked to amplify the voices of North American indigenous leaders participating in the UN forum.
 Reinsborough is a proponent of climate justice specifically advocating for the broader climate movement taking stronger leadership from fossil-fuel impacted communities as a way to accelerate a just transition to a renewable energy future.
-He has been a strong critic of the Trump administration, calling them "neo-fascist" and pawns of “global petrocapitalism”.
+He has been a strong critic of the Trump administration, calling them "neo-fascist" and pawns of "global petrocapitalism".

 Apocalyptic narratives and COVID

-Reinsborough’s work has often addressed apocalyptic narratives, including coining the phrase “slow-motion apocalypse” to describe public response to the global ecological crisis.
+Reinsborough's work has often addressed apocalyptic narratives, including coining the phrase "slow-motion apocalypse" to describe public response to the global ecological crisis.
 During the COVID pandemic in 2020 he did a series of broadcasts sponsored by California Institute of Integral Studies about the role of apocalyptic narratives in shaping political discourse around various structural crises revealed by the pandemic.

+Challenging dominant narratives and promoting systemic change

+Central to Reinsborough's body of work and public statements is the idea that movements must intervene in dominant narratives in order to change what is considered politically possible.
+This includes challenging "control myths" that are often used to marginalize efforts at systemic change, such as the idea that "the market will save us" or "technology will save us."
+He helped create the neologisms Marsification and Marsify to mock space colonization and critique greenwashing "techno-fixes.
+Reinsborough has called our current economic model a "doomsday economy" and advocated for a strategy of "narrating change" to help build transformative movements.